openebs-archive/openebs-docs/docs/jivaguide.md

 ---
 ------

-For details of how Jiva works, see <a href="/docs/next/jiva.html" >Jiva overview page</a>
+For details of how Jiva works, see <a href="/v090/docs/next/jiva.html" >Jiva overview page</a>

 Jiva is a light weight storage engine that is recommended to use for low capacity workloads.
-The snapshot and storage management features of the other cStor engine are more advanced and is <a href="http://localhost:3000/docs/next/casengines.html#cstor-vs-jiva-features-comparison">recommended</a> when snapshots are a need.
+The snapshot and storage management features of the other cStor engine are more advanced and is <a href="/v090/docs/next/casengines.html#cstor-vs-jiva-features-comparison">recommended</a> when snapshots are a need.

 <br>

 Follow the below steps to provision persistent volumes using Jiva storage engine.

-<a href="/docs/next/installation.html" target="_blank">Verify</a> OpenEBS installation
+<a href="/v090/docs/next/installation.html" target="_blank">Verify</a> OpenEBS installation

-<a href="/docs/next/prerequisites.html" target="_blank">Verify</a> iSCSI client is installed and iscsid service is running
+<a href="/v090/docs/next/prerequisites.html" target="_blank">Verify</a> iSCSI client is installed and iscsid service is running

-If simple provisioning of jiva volumes is desired without any configuration see  <a href="/docs/next/jivaguide.html#simple-provisioning-of-jiva">here</a>
+If simple provisioning of Jiva volumes is desired without any configuration see  <a href="/v090/docs/next/jivaguide.html#simple-provisioning-of-jiva">here</a>

-For provisioning with local or cloud disks <a href="/docs/next/jivaguide.html#provisioning-with-local-or-cloud-disks">here</a>
+For provisioning with local or cloud disks <a href="/v090/docs/next/jivaguide.html#provisioning-with-local-or-cloud-disks">here</a>

-For configuring different storage policies on Jiva volume, see [here](/docs/next/jivaguide.html#jiva-storage-policies).
+For configuring different storage policies on Jiva volume, see [here](/v090/docs/next/jivaguide.html#jiva-storage-policies).

 <br>